-You have been at the forefront of personalized CMF solutions for more than a decade now —when and how did you get involved in the development of these devices?
+You have been at the forefront of personalized CMF solutions for more than a decade now — when and how did you get involved in the development of these devices?

 My involvement with personalized solutions goes back to 2005, when I started also working as a research associate in the biomechanics department.
-Back then, most of CMF devices were almost hand-made, with a demand to enhance surgical tools.
+Back then, most CMF devices were almost hand-made, with a demand to enhance surgical tools.
 We saw the potential of personalized solutions to enhance surgical predictability, and therefore we initiated a collaboration with OBL, which is now the French part of Materialise, to develop those devices.

 The fibula cutting guides used in reconstruction became our first collaboration with Materialise.
 Surgeons know how difficult it can be to shape a fibula flap.
 In 2009, we had our first surgery using the personalized cutting guides for fibula flaps in reconstruction.

-This early experience was very interesting in terms of accuracy — we were so convinced about the added value of the cutting guides that we decided to use it on as many cases as possible.
+This early experience was very interesting in terms of accuracy — we were so convinced about the added value of the cutting guides that we decided to use them on as many cases as possible.
 We were enthusiastic with the results.

 How has the technology evolved since then?

 As I mentioned before, in 2009, we started using personalized solutions in clinical routines with the introduction of the fibula guides.
-At the same time, Materialise developed a 3D printed titanium implant with an innovative porous structure and this was a huge step in the CMF market.
+At the same time, Materialise developed a 3D-printed titanium implant with an innovative porous structure, and this was a huge step in the CMF market.
 For the first time, we could have personalized reconstruction implants with promising features.

 After those two milestones, surgical guides and porous implants, we kept collaborating with Materialise to imagine new applications.
-While working on the development of bone-borne cutting guides for Orthognathic surgeries, we came up with the idea of inserting dental implants in the fibula flap at the very first stage of the operation.
+While working on the development of bone-borne cutting guides for orthognathic surgeries, we came up with the idea of inserting dental implants in the fibula flap at the very first stage of the operation.
 That resulted in the launch of a personalized solution combining drilling guides and personalized plates and implants in 2012.
-This is a solution we still use today on a daily practice in Orthognathic surgeries.
+This is a solution we still use today on a daily practice in orthognathic surgeries.